 Note that beginning January 1, 2019, under the Tax Cuts and Jobs Act, the individual mandate penalty imposed on individual taxpayers for failure to have qualifying health coverage was reduced to $0, effectively repealing the individual mandate.
 However, despite repeated efforts by the Trump Administration and Congress, the employer mandate has not been repealed and the IRS has begun enforcing the employer mandate by sending Letter 226-J for 2015 informing employers of a potential employer shared responsibility payment.
 While there continue to be calls to suspend the assessment and repeal the employer mandate, including most recently a letter by industry groups to Treasury and the U.S. Department of Health and Human Services, to date, enforcement has not ceased and the employer mandate remains the law of the land.

 Next Steps for Employers

-Applicable large employers should be aware of the updated affordability percentage for plan years beginning in 2020.
-Although the affordability percentage has not decreased significantly from 9.86% to 9.78%, employers should consider it along with all other relevant factors when determining contributions.
+Applicable large employers should be mindful of the updated affordability percentage for plan years beginning in 2019.
+Given that the affordability percentage has increased significantly from 9.56% to 9.86%, employers should have additional flexibility when setting “affordable” employee contributions.

 About the Author.
 This alert was prepared for The Fedeli Group by Marathas Barrow Weatherhead Lent LLP, a national law firm with recognized experts on the Affordable Care Act.
 Contact Peter Marathas or Stacy Barrow at email@example.com or firstname.lastname@example.org.